kevin-bertrand/CV-API/README.md

 ## Presentation
 This is the webservice which allow the website to request data through API.
 This webservice allow to:
-- Store data whith secure login.
+- Store data with secure login.
 - Get data without login

 ## Technical stack